taosdata/TDengine/docs-en/20-third-party/08-tcollector.md

 ---
 sidebar_label: TCollector
-title: TCollector 写入
+title: TCollector writing
 ---

 import Tcollector from "../14-reference/_tcollector.mdx"

-TCollector is part of openTSDB and collects client logs to send to the database.
+TCollector is part of openTSDB and collects client computer's logs to send to the database.

 You can write the data collected by TCollector to TDengine by simply changing the configuration of TCollector to point to the domain name (or IP address) and corresponding port of the server running taosAdapter.
 It can take full advantage of TDengine's efficient storage query performance and clustering capability for time-series data.

 ## Prerequisites

-To write TCollector data to TDengine requires the following preparations.
+To write data to the TDengine via TCollector requires the following preparations.
 - The TDengine cluster has been deployed and is working properly
 - taosAdapter is installed and running properly.
 Please refer to the [taosAdapter manual](/reference/taosadapter) for details.
 - TCollector has been installed.
 Please refer to [official documentation](http://opentsdb.net/docs/build/html/user_guide/utilities/tcollector.html#installation-of-tcollector) for TCollector installation